Homemade Pizza Sauce (Ultimate Recipe You’ll Swear By!)

 Pizza night is leveling up!
 This recipe creates a rich, tangy sauce that rivals any Italian restaurant.

-Here’s what makes it so special:
+Here’s what makes it the best pizza sauce recipe:

 • A strong flavor foundation: Build rich flavor into your sauce with a generous glug of olive oil (fat is what carries flavor).
 A good amount of garlic adds punch.